 The four-week moving average — considered a more reliable gauge of layoffs — actually fell to 256,500, a decline of 1,000 claims from the previous week’s total of 257,500.

 While the gain was sizable, economists generally did not raise an alarm given how low claims are when compared to the 300,000-claim mark that generally indicates a growing job market.

 “Claims at this point are telling you that you’re really near full employment,” Deutsche Bank Securities Inc. Economist Brett Ryan told Bloomberg. “… The labor market’s chugging along.”

 Orders for manufactured durable goods placed in June dropped by 4 percent ($9.3 billion) to $219.8 billion, the Census Bureau reported last week.
 This marked the second straight monthly decline, after May’s 2.8 percent decline, and marked the largest monthly decrease in durable goods orders in the past two years.

 Transportation equipment — also down two months in a row — was the main driver for June’s woes, falling 10.5 percent ($8.5 billion) to $72.2 billion.
 Excluding transportation, durable goods orders only fell 0.5 percent.

-Durable goods orders are considered a good indicator of business investment, and given the lackluster report, companies will mostly likely avoid new equipment purchases until the end of the year, according to Michael Montgomery, U.S. economist at IHS Global Insight.
+Durable goods orders are considered a good indicator of business investment, and given the lackluster report, companies will most likely avoid new equipment purchases until the end of the year, according to Michael Montgomery, a U.S. economist at IHS Global Insight.